Regio Basiliensis, Paneldiskussion, Bad Bellingen, am 3. Mai 2022. Foto/Photo: TES.

 Regio Basiliensis

-The Association (www.regbas.ch) is a successful pioneer of cross-border cooperation and distinguishes itself by its political and institutional framework.
-It is expressed, for example, in the Oberrheinkonferenz (Upper Rhine Conference), the Oberrheinrat (Upper Rhine Council) and the German, French, and Swiss Regierungskommission (Intergouvernemental Commission of Governments).
+The Association (www.regbas.ch) is a successful pioneer of cross-border cooperation, distinguishing itself through its political and institutional framework.
+This is expressed, for example, in the Oberrheinkonferenz (Upper Rhine Conference), the Oberrheinrat (Upper Rhine Council), and the German, French, and Swiss Regierungskommission (Intergovernmental Commission of Governments).

 General Assembly